 I would be very interested to hear any further details from the hon.
 Gentleman in relation to cases he is pointing to.
 I know the Minister for Housing has had regular surgeries with a number of the families involved about the decision process and the support they are receiving, and indeed from the taskforce itself with the challenge and the information it gives me.
 I would be very pleased to meet the hon.
 Gentleman and talk to him about those cases.
 He is right: it is hugely humbling to meet the survivors and the bereaved, and see the dignity and humility that they show.
 I think many of us who were at the Speaker’s reception earlier today will have felt that very keenly, with the profound impact it certainly had on me and I know on others in this House, too.

 Mr Speaker, I am sorry I could not join your Speaker’s reception today, because I was with those of my constituents in Barking—on Barking riverside—who are the survivors and victims of the terrible fire that took place yesterday.
 I hope you will give me a little leeway in what I have to say.

 The pictures on the estate are horrific.
 Thankfully, nobody died, but had that fire taken place at night, I think people would have died.
 Literally the whole building was engulfed in flames within six minutes.
-The residents I met have lost their homes, their possessions, children’s toys, family photos and personal mementoes, and what I came across in my meetings this morning were trauma, grief and anger.
+The residents I met have lost their homes, their possessions, children’s toys, family photos and personal mementoes, and what I came across in my meetings this morning was trauma, grief and anger.